 Selina Antigua – Beautiful courtyard, nice hot showers, and rooftop yoga.

 #7.)
 Scramble Up Active Volcanoes

-Here’s the perfect activity for all my adventure-lovers out there.
+Volcano hiking is one of the most epic travel hobbies for all my adventure lovers out there.
+And volcanoes in Guatemala don’t disappoint.
 Every traveler I’ve met who has done a volcano hike in Guatemala has said it was easily the highlight of their trip.

 I was stoked to experience it for myself, but a few days before I was scheduled to climb Acatenango, I came down with a gnarly case of Chikungunya and had to cancel.
 (Btw, Chikungunya BLOWS.
 Always wear skeeter spray.)

 Luckily (and somewhat irritatingly), I spoke with tons of travelers who were able to experience this unforgettable adventure.
 Here’s the info I gathered…